 Three months have passed since the reveal of our master bathroom for the One Room Challenge.
 I’ve completely recovered from the overwhelming and complete exhaustion of the challenge.
 We have also had plenty of time to fully be blessed by this space.
-A lovely place to start the day and a calming sanctuary to relax in at night. f you saw the old bathroom, even you’d agree that bathroom remodeling was in order.
+A lovely place to start the day and a calming sanctuary to relax in at night.
 I’m just so happy with how everything turned out, even though I have a feeling it would be way better than before.

-Quite honestly I have to pinch myself when I think that this bathroom is actually ours.
+Quite honestly I have to pinch myself when I think that this bathroom is actually ours and I have the privilege to live here.

 And you would think since I set every single tile in this room that I would have realized how big this space is.
 But once the room was completed for the challenge, we realized it was almost too big.
 It felt almost empty, like something needed to be in the center of the room.
 I initially considered a round table, but instead opted for an ottoman because it would be shorter and not block the view of the tub and would soften the room with all of the hard corners.